 Having too little anxiety can cause a student not to care much about the test.
 This leads to inadequate efforts to study or prepare.
 An optimal level of anxiety will cause the student to understand the realistic importance of the test and its implications, without putting too much pressure on themselves.
 This ideal amount of anxiety typically results in the student spending an appropriate amount of time studying, getting a good night’s sleep, and showing up prepared.

 How to know when test anxiety is a problem

-Test anxiety is also marked by several behavioral features, especially avoidance.
+Test anxiety is also marked by important behavioral features; the most important is avoidance.
 Because of the fear and the physiological symptoms that surround exams, those with test anxiety frequently postpone their test dates as much as possible, avoid thinking or talking about their upcoming exams, and try to escape studying.
 While these avoidance behaviors may provide short-term relief, in the long-run they reinforce the anxiety and make it stronger.

 Cognitive symptoms, or effects on the way one thinks, are also defining features of test anxiety.
 Those with test anxiety often catastrophize, or spend a lot of time thinking about the worst case scenario.
-For example, a student might worry about doing poorly on the SATs, and thus never getting into college, and being unemployed for the rest of their lives!
+For example, a student might worry about doing poorly on the SATs.
+They may imagine this leading to their never getting into college, and being unemployed for the rest of their lives!
 This type of thinking may seem irrational to some, but for test anxiety sufferers, these thoughts pop into their heads freely and frequently.
-These thoughts make it difficult for the students to concentrate and can cause them to feel hopeless and helpless.
+These thoughts make it difficult for students to concentrate and can cause them to feel hopeless and helpless.